WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Triggering an Update

-The final step in our app is to create the ability to update an idea.
+The last step in building our app is creating functionality to update an idea.

 We'll add a method to trigger the patch and update the local state.
 This is similar to our last method.